Arhit-Chakrabarti/logisticLAGO/README.md

 ```

 Here the function argument *icc* denotes the expected variation among
-subjects within each centers at any stage and the argument *bcc* denotes
+subjects within each center at any stage and the argument *bcc* denotes
 the expected variation between the centers at any stage while
 implementing the intervention package.
 Thus, this function separates the
 between center and within center variability, while generating the data